 There’s no getting around it: The grapevine exists.
-Regardless of whether you work for a large corporation, midsize company or small business, office gossip is just a fact of workplace life.
+Regardless of whether you work for a large corporation, midsize company or small business, workplace gossip is just a fact of office life.
 But as a manager, it’s critical to know when it moves from harmless water cooler chatter into something more corrosive.

-More than half of workers polled for a Robert Half report said gossip is the most common form of office politics.
-Following are six tips to help managers effectively deal with the office gossip grapevine.
+Following are six tips to help managers effectively deal with the workplace gossip grapevine.

-4. Share praise.
 When management displays a tendency to favor one staff member over the others, hurtful rumors are likely to follow.
 Show your staff you value collaboration by praising everyone for the roles they play in helping the team meet its goals.
-Office gossip about individual employees is less likely to occur when everyone feels that their work is appreciated.
+Workplace gossip about individual employees is less likely to occur when everyone feels that their work is appreciated.

-6. Lead by example.
-One of the best ways to deal with office gossip as a manager is by being a positive role model.
+One of the best ways to deal with gossip as a manager is by being a positive role model.
 Never spread rumors and avoid criticizing your superiors in front of staff members.
 Managers who consistently demonstrate integrity will inspire the same from their employees.

-Even seemingly harmless office gossip can lower employee morale, leading to a decrease in productivity and issues with retention.
+Even seemingly harmless office gossip can hurt employee morale, leading to a decrease in productivity and problems with retention.
 A savvy manager stays ahead of the game by communicating with employees, addressing rumors head-on and setting an example with a leadership style built on openness and trust.